-You talk to any pharmaceutical company they're desperate right now, because the drug development model is in crises, essentially what you had cost millions of dollars, to take drugs and years to take drugs, to the development, they have to use annual models which have ethical issues that they don't like using, and there often poor models and they are so poor that very few of the predication hold up in units.
+You talk to any pharmaceutical company, they're desperate right now, because the drug development model is in crises.
+Essentially, what you had cost millions of dollars, to take drugs and years to take drugs, to the development.
+They have to use annual models which they have ethical issues that they don't like using, and there often poor models and they are so poor that very few of the prediction hold up in units.

+So our first big principle was a we call the human breathing [XX] and we essentially have a smart channel that you can pour air or liquid through.
 And think of it sort of like a car tunnel to the airport.
-And halfway across the middle of it, we have a very thin membrane of holes and on the top of it we put human lung cells that warn air suck, and flow air over it.
+And first halfway across the middle of it, we have a very thin membrane with holes and on the top of it, we put human lung cells that line the air sacs, and flow air over it.

 So it breathes, it stretches and relax.
-It stretches just like your sacs.
-So it making a small unit, but with simple device we have been able to not only we communicate entire inflammatory response so we have bacteria on the air side white blood cells stick to the capillary side might get through and engulf on the other side and you can watch this on your time it's so important from pharmaceutical because, they just don't screen drugs.
+It stretches just like your air sacs.
+So it is mimicking a small unit of [XX], but with simple device, we have been able to not only we communicate entire inflammatory response.
+So if we have bacteria on the air side, white blood cells stick to the capillary side might get through and engulf on the other side and you can watch this on your time, which is very important for the pharmaceutical industry because, they just don't screen drugs.

-We can model pulmonary edema which is when you have fluid on the lung and we get same doses that drugs induce that has a side effect in humans, we get fluid shifting to the air space and get blood clot formation which is exactly what you see in humans, but in humans you don't see that until they die and you do a biopsy.
+We can model pulmonary edema which is, when you have fluid on the lung and we get same doses that drugs induce that has a side effect in humans.
+We get fluid shifting to the air space, we get blood clot formation which is exactly what you see in humans.
+But in humans, you don't see that until they die and you do a biopsy.

 Here, we can see it in real time that we could screen for drugs to see what might prevent it.
 In fact, we work in a pharmaceutical companies and we have datas that we can test drugs and we can surely prevent them.